saharcasm/react-bulletin/README.md

+##A somewhat bulletin board demonstrated in this tutorial https://www.lynda.com/React-js-tutorials/Learn-React-js-Basics/519668-2.html?srchtrk=index%3a1%0alinktypeid%3a2%0aq%3areact+js%0apage%3a1%0as%3arelevance%0asa%3atrue%0aproducttypeid%3a2 ##

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>